Braves vs. Rockies Player Props Betting Odds

-You can find player prop bet odds for Ronald Acuna Jr., Ryan McMahon and other players on the Atlanta Braves and Colorado Rockies heading into their matchup at 7:20 PM ET on Friday at Truist Park.
+Player prop betting options for Ronald Acuna Jr., Ryan McMahon and others are available in the Atlanta Braves-Colorado Rockies matchup at Truist Park on Saturday, starting at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!